technoidentity/devfractal/resources/java/interview/concept-questions.md

 c) `addAll` or `retainAll` is not provided on sets
 d) values in a Treeset need not support Comparable interface

+answer: a,b

-29. What are the advantages of return an object representing an error like Result/Either/Try/Option instead of exceptions?
+29. What are the advantages of returning an object representing an error like Result/Either/Try/Option instead of exceptions?

 a.
 Is more type safe.
 b.
 Is more composable.